asvedr/file-crypt-utils/README.md

 ## runner.py
 ### root
 runner.py is one script for sync running crypter.d and keeper.d daemons
+## image.py
+### user
+simple script to hide text in any image using text, image, and password.
+Or gen generate random image and hide text there

 you should run crypter.d and keeper.d manual AND type password after run so encrypt-password exist only in RAM